Versus the World (Amon Amarth album)

-Versus the World is the fourth full-length studio album by Swedish death metal band Amon Amarth, released on 18 November 2002 by Metal Blade Records and Sony Music.
+Versus the World is the fourth studio album by Swedish melodic death metal band Amon Amarth, released on 18 November 2002 by Metal Blade Records and Sony Music.
 It was also released with a bonus disc featuring the Sorrow Throughout the Nine Worlds EP as well as their two demos; Thor Arise, The Arrival of the Fimbul Winter (the first being unreleased before) and a German version of "Victorious March" entitled "Siegreicher Marsch" which was on Once Sent from the Golden Hall.
 The song "Death in Fire" was made into a music video.
 Versus the World was the first Amon Amarth album to showcase a more midpaced and heavy sound, unlike their earlier faster works.
 A deluxe edition was released in 2009 that featured the album remastered by Jens Bogren, and a bonus cd of the original album played live in its entirety in Bochum, Germany.